pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

     |             |         |         |         | REFERENCE | ToSubclass      |
     +-------------+---------+---------+---------+-----------+-----------------+

    pywbemcli>

-**Note:** with this use of the general options as part of an interactive mode command, the options redefinitions are not retained between command executions.
+**Note:** - With this use of the general options as part of an interactive mode command, the options redefinitions are not retained between command executions.

-.. _`Pywbemcli command line parameters and options`:
+.. _`Pywbemcli command line general options`:

 Pywbemcli command line general options
 --------------------------------------

-Generally the pywbemcli command line options are as follows (See the help in pywbemcli and section :ref:`pywbemcli Help Command Details` for more precise information on each command group arguments and options):
+The pywbemcli command line options are as follows (See the help in pywbemcli and section :ref:`pywbemcli Help Command Details` for more precise information on each command group arguments and options):

-* **--server** Host name or IP address of the WBEMServer to which pywbemcli will connect in the format::
+* ``--server`` Host name or IP address of the WBEMServer to which pywbemcli will connect in the format::

     [{scheme}://]{host}[:{port}]